 We conclude that normed colimits of Cauchy sequences are equivalently described as certain weighted colimits.
-Below we explain that it suffices to consider ``countable diagram shapes''.
-As usual, we call a ($\V$-normed) category \(\ncatX\) \emph{countable} whenever the class of arrows of \(\ncatX\) is actually a countable set.
+Below we explain that it suffices to consider countable diagram shapes; here we call a ($\V$-normed) category \(\ncatX\) \emph{countable} whenever the class of arrows of \(\ncatX\) is a countable set.